sergrt/CameraAiDetector/README.md

 # CameraAiDetector
-Camera and video AI detection/notification system
+AI-powered detection/notification system for cameras and video files

 This application is based on CodeProject AI (https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way), and performs the following:
 - Capture video stream (from camera - e.g. **rtsp**, or any **video file** or source, supported by OpenCV)